Breck Create: Historic structures provide backbone for new arts campus

 “It’s a D-style log,” Herbertz said.
 “Gravity keeps it all together.
 There aren’t any fasteners in between it to really hold it together.
 When it was across the street from the post office down there, they had to prepare it to pick it up with a big crane.
 We got a large flatbed trailer and shored it up on the inside so when we picked it up with the floor and everything it didn’t implode on itself or collapse.

-"The yahoo crane operator was pretty spunky that day.
-We had all these big straps, had it all rigged up, so we could lift it up slowly and didn't crack any glass.
-We'd lift it up slowly, four or five inches, then he pulled the lever, and that building shot up 70 feet above the treetops, like the 'Wizard of Oz' when the building was flying through the air.
+“The yahoo crane operator was pretty spunky that day.
+We had all these big straps, had it all rigged up, so we could lift it up slowly and didn’t crack any glass.
+We’d lift it up slowly, 4 or 5 inches, then he pulled the lever, and that building shot up 70 feet above the treetops, like the ‘Wizard of Oz’ when the building was flying through the air.
 What do you tell a crane operator?
-'Slow down, you're going to lose this building.'
-The building is completely out of control."
+‘Slow down, you’re going to lose this building.’
+The building is completely out of control.”